use-ink/ink/ARCHITECTURE.md

 into another contract.
 Functions throughout ink! are affected by this.

 (2) The builtin pre-compiles don't support SCALE encoding, but instead expose only a Solidity interface.
-As ink! natively uses SCALE encoding and we are required to re-encode arguments into the bloated Solidity ABI encoding, as well as decode them.
+As ink! natively uses SCALE encoding we are required to re-encode arguments into the bloated Solidity ABI encoding, as well as decode them.

 (3) `pallet-revive` uses two types for a contracts balance: the generic `Balance` (which